December 15th 2017

-1. GTG: When should you start an anti-ageing routine?
+1. When should you start an 'anti-ageing' routine?

-VD: I think it depends on your definition of an anti-ageing routine.
+VD: I think it depends on your definition.
 In my opinion, what it doesn’t mean is investing in an incredibly expensive collection of anti-ageing products.

 I think it’s never too early to start, provided it’s done without obsessing over it.
 There should never be a time where you shouldn’t be mindful of looking after your skin and doing your best for it.
 What I tell my patients that often has a real impact is that only 20-30% of skin ageing is genetically determined.
 You can do so much the earlier you start, but it’s also never too late as well.